Accelerating global expansion and to fund MaaS business growth

 Advancing its product roadmap and new technology development

-Beyond their global expansion efforts, this funding will offer flexibility to significantly expand WHILL’s innovative consumer product offerings while developing and expanding its MaaS (Mobility as a Service) side of the business.
+Beyond their global expansion efforts, this funding will offer flexibility to significantly expand WHILL’s innovative consumer product and electric wheelchair offerings while developing and expanding its MaaS (Mobility as a Service) side of the business.
 WHILL’s MaaS business will help to shape the future of autonomous personal mobility technologies and infrastructure as society prepares for the paradigm shift in the aging population by building the technology and infrastructure to efficiently and safely move people through large and crowded venues such as airports, sports venues, shopping centers, and public sidewalks.

 To start, WHILL will be addressing a major issue in the current PRM (Passengers with Reduced Mobility) service within airports, which is very labor intensive.
 Currently, airline passenger assistants are required to manually push PRMs in a wheelchair through different parts of the airport, which is highly inefficient.
 Passengers are then dependent on the assistant to take them where they want to go, including the restroom.

 Based on 2013-2016 wheelchair assistance requests and passenger data from the Port Authority of NY and NJ and the Bureau of Transportation, WHILL estimated that there were over 20 million passengers who requested wheelchair assistance at US airports in 2016 (a 4.1% CAGR from 2013).
 This number is expected to grow substantially as the population ages.

 Currently, WHILL, in collaboration with strategic partners, is developing self-driving and self-stopping technologies, which provides more independence to passengers and reduces the workload of PRM service agents.

 In the near future, WHILL is looking to further expand their MaaS business into device-sharing and last-mile transport solution.
 This allows anyone, including those with physical limitations, to access mobility sharing service.